pa-yourserveradmin-com/toggl2pl/README.md

 pip install --requirement requirements.txt
 ```

-In case of no issues with Python virtual environment setup, now you should be
+3. In case if no issues with Python virtual environment setup, now you should be
 able to try using the module.
-In order to check environment, just try to execute
+In order to check environment, just execute the next
-the next CLI command:
+CLI commands:

 ```bash
 cp -av scripts/toggl2pl toggl2pl.py